REVIEWED: APRIL 2019 BY CSIS GOVERNANCE

 - Unencrypted data used to authenticate or authorize individuals to use electronic resources, such as passwords, keys, and other electronic tokens.

 - “Criminal Background Data” that might be collected as part of an application form or a background check.

 More stringent requirements exist for some types of Restricted Use data.
 Individuals working with the following types of data must follow the University policies governing those types of data and consult with Information Security to ensure they meet all of the requirements of their data type:

-- Protected Health Information (PHI) subject to the Health Insurance Portability and Accountability Act (HIPAA), which sets standards for protection of medical records and patient data.
-See the HIPAA Policy for details.
+- Protected Health Information (PHI) subject to the Health Insurance Portability and Accountability Act (HIPAA).
+See the university’s HIPAA Policy for details.

 - Financial account numbers covered by the Payment Card Industry Data Security Standard (PCI-DSS), which controls how credit card information is accepted, used, and stored.

 - Controlled Unclassified Information required to be compliant with NIST 800.171

 - Data controlled by U.S. Export Control Law such as the International Traffic in Arms Regulations (ITAR) or Export Administration Regulations (EAR).
 ITAR and EAR have additional requirements.
 See the Export Controls site for details.

 Restricted Use data should be used only when no alternative exists and must be carefully protected.
 Any unauthorized disclosure, unauthorized modification, or loss of Restricted Use data must be reported to the BU Incident Response Team at 617-358-1100.

 Resolving Conflicts between this Guideline and Other Regulations